Comparison

 Frequently asked questions

-Both use GPU rendering and care about performance.
-Chau7 uses Metal (macOS native), Alacritty uses OpenGL.
-Chau7 also has SIMD escape sequence parsing and a lock-free ring buffer.
+Both Chau7 and Alacritty use GPU rendering and care about performance.
+Chau7 uses Metal (macOS native) with SIMD parsing and a lock-free ring buffer.
+Alacritty uses OpenGL.
 In practice, both are fast.
 Alacritty's simplicity gives it fewer things competing for resources, which can matter in extreme throughput scenarios.

 Can I use Chau7 on Linux?

 No. Chau7 is a native macOS app built with Swift, AppKit, and Metal.
 There are no plans for Linux or Windows ports.
-If you need cross-platform, Alacritty is the better choice.
+If you need cross-platform support, Alacritty is the better choice.